rollyourown-xyz/ryo-grav-cms/project-deployment/modules/deploy-container-static-ip/README.md

 * lxd_remote (string): The name of the remote lxd host to provision the container to.
 Must be configured as a remote for the local machine via lxc remote add

 * host_external_ipv4_address (string): The public IPv4 address of the lxd host.
-Needed to configure the proxy device"
+Needed to configure a proxy device"

 * container_privileged (string): Whether to launch a privileged container.
 Default is false, so only need to specify if a privileged container is required

 * container_image (string): The name of the image to use to launch the container.
-This must be either a public, downloadable image or must exist on the remote host
+This must exist on the remote host

 * container_name (string): The name of the container.
 Must be unique